 - sabbatical or breaks in practice

-- a doctor recently gained a connection to you, and is waiting for their supporting information to be transferred from their previous responsible officer.
+- a doctor is waiting for their supporting information to be transferred from their previous RO or suitable person.

-You must exercise your judgement in determining whether a doctor has engaged in the local processes that support revalidation, and whether it is appropriate to make a recommendation to defer.
+You must exercise your judgement in determining whether a doctor has engaged in the processes that support revalidation, and whether it’s appropriate to recommend a deferral.
 You can seek advice from your ELA at any point before you submit your recommendation.

-You must discuss the reasons for your deferral recommendation with the doctor and agree an action plan for how the doctor will meet the outstanding requirements by their new submission date.
+You must discuss the reasons for your deferral recommendation with the doctor and agree an action plan for how they will meet the outstanding requirements by their new submission date.

 To submit a recommendation to defer you must:

 - confirm that all criteria for a recommendation to defer apply

 - where you are recommending deferral due to insufficient evidence, select the most appropriate categories that describe your recommendation, where you are prompted to